 Tissue loss and ulceration are often viewed as complications of diabetes first and foremost, especially when present on the foot, leaving the vascular component ignored.
 When managing diabetes, it can be easy to forget that healing is compromised when tissue does not have an adequate blood supply.
 Tissue loss manifests as visible skin color changes, open wounds, and sores on the leg or foot.
 Advanced stages of PAD are characterized by open wounds that are slow to heal and can become complicated by infection.
 Other symptoms may include:

 • Redness of the skin or other discolored lesions

 • Open sores, ulcers, or wounds on the leg or foot with a foul-smelling discharge.
 Often, the wound or ulcer starts as a minor traumatic injury and then fails to heal due to insufficient blood supply.

 • Gangrene, which occurs when tissue dies and the skin turns black

 Peripheral Artery Disease Risk Factors

 Major risk factors for PAD are similar to those for cardiovascular diseases.
-If a patient is suspected of ischemic heart disease, they should also be considered for a screening test for PAD.
+If a patient is suspected of ischemic heart disease, they should also be considered for a PAD screening test.
 Risk factors include:

 Smoking — smokers are 2 to 4 times as likely to develop PAD than non-smokers.
 Smoking is the most significant risk factor for developing PAD.
 Nicotine is a vasoconstrictor that exacerbates the narrowing of blood vessels and arteries.
 Smoking also accelerates stiffening of plaques, which further restricts blood flow.